Alfresco/docs-alfresco/insight-engine/1.1/install/options.md

 7. To start Search and Insight Engine with all the default settings, use the following command:

+    > **Note:** You should run this application as a dedicated user.
+For example, you can create a Solr user.

     ```bash
     ./solr/bin/solr start -a "-Dcreate.alfresco.defaults=alfresco,archive"
     ```

     The command line parameter, `-a` passes additional JVM parameters, for example, system properties using `-D`.

     > **Note:** The `-Dcreate.alfresco.defaults=alfresco,archive` command automatically creates the `alfresco` and `archive` cores.
 Therefore, you should only start Search and Insight Engine with `-Dcreate.alfresco.defaults=alfresco,archive` the first time you run Search and Insight Engine.
-    > **Note:** You should run this application as a dedicated user.
-For example, you can create a Solr user.
-    > **Note:** To ensure that Search and Insight Engine connects using the IPv6 protocol instead of IPv4, add `-Djava.net.preferIPv6Addresses=true` to the startup parameters.
+In addition, to ensure that Search and Insight Engine connects using the IPv6 protocol instead of IPv4, add `-Djava.net.preferIPv6Addresses=true` to the startup parameters.

     Once Search and Insight Engine is up and running, you should see a message similar to the following: